carpentries-incubator/SDC-EEGLAB/_episodes/04-processing.md

 ![Matlab Integrated Development Environment]({{ page.root }}/fig/chanrej_gui.png)
 ![Matlab Integrated Development Environment]({{ page.root }}/fig/chanrej_scroll.png)

+Press `Reject` after you have reviewed the channels that have been flagged as artifcatual.

 #### **Re-reference to the average channel**
 After removing the channels that were identified with the spectrum criteria we re-reference that data again to the new average site (that does not include the rejected channels).
 This is important as channels that have large artifacts can end up having a big influence on all of the other channels in the montage if left in the reference.
+Re-referencing the data can be done in the GUI by selecting Tools > Re-reference the data.

 #### **Segment the data relative to face stimulus events**